daattali/shinyforms/README.md

 shinyApp(ui = ui, server = server)
 ```

 Notice how easy this is?
 After defining the forms with R lists, it's literally two function calls for each form to get it set up.
 A couple things to note: first, the soccer form uses the `multiple = FALSE` option, which means the user can only submit once (if you restart the Shiny app, he'd be able to submit again).
 Secondly, the first form uses the `password` option, which means that the admin table will be available IF you add `?admin=1` to the URL.
 To see the responses from the admin table, click on "Show responses" and type in the password "shinyforms".
+This app also uses several other features.

 #### Feedback